selfup/smache/README.md

 # Smache

-Elixir Cache as a Service :tada: _warning this is alpha stage software_
+Cache that can get Smashed :tada: _warning this is alpha stage software_

-Serialized - fault tolerant - self sharding - Key Value Cache :rocket:
+Distributed - Scalable - Serialized - Immutable - Fault Tolerant - Self Sharding - Key Value Cache :rocket:

 1. Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory
-1. When nodes are behind a load balancer every node you add can become conected to each other
+1. When nodes are behind a load balancer every node you add can become connected to each other (distributed)
 1. Distribute your cache by adding machines (shards) and they automaitcally figure out where to grab data
 1. RAM IO and all cache is handled using [ETS](https://elixir-lang.org/getting-started/mix-otp/ets.html)

 _Suprisingly performant_ :smile:

+Current benchmarks on a 4GHz 3770k with DDR3 RAM (all orchestrated with kubernetes):

+- 1 Machine
+- 4 Smaches
+- 1 Nginx Load Balancer
+- 1 Bench Suite
+- 1 Set of Nginx Activity Logs

+**105k req/s**

+## Purpose

+High frequency short term cache storage.
+If this does not fit your bill there are caveats!

+Common use cases would be something like location data for realtime applications (Uber/Lyft/etc...)

+## Caching solutions already exist?

+Oh right, memcache and redis are big players in the game.

+These take a different approach.
+They use connection pools and have a limit of how many clients can be connected.

+You also run into the idea of a Master/Slave replica concept.
+Your clusters are really just all the same data, which means RAM and more RAM.

+Think of this as a RESTful MongoDB without schemas and a flat single table that does not persist.

+## Why was this built?

+As an expirement.
+Turns out it works.

+Here's why developement has continued:

+1. Each node becomes it's own shard.
+Automagically
+1. Bottleneck is the load balancer
+1. Very cheap to run idle, auto scaling takes care of the rest like stateless apis
+1. The data has to rebuild but that's not a big deal in it's use case
+1. Location data is only valid for a certain amount of time
+1. Rebuilding provides more accuracy anyways
+1. This was initially built as a backpressure mitigation tool for High IO NoSQL data
+1. It turns out it's really fast
+1. It's only 300 ish lines of runtime code
+1. The rest of the functionality comes from the battletested Erlang BEAM

 ## Built for Load Balancing